Proven-Paradox/shaper-system/Handbook.md

 Range: Melee
 Targets: Self and up to 2 allies
 Cost: 3 MP
 Effect: You and target allies move 1 Zone.
-A given character can only move with this Ability once per Turn.
+A given character can only move with Coordinated Stride once per Turn, whether they are using it or are one of the allies moved by it.
 Description: Moving at the same time as your allies.
-This could represent coordinating tactical movement with well-trained teammates, a strong character physically lifting allies as they move, teleportation magic, a short range portal, or similar effects.
+This could represent coordinating tactical movement with well-trained teammates, a strong character physically lifting allies as they move, teleportation magic, a short lived portal, or similar effects.

 #### Counter Stance
 Auxiliary